LightningOnOmnilayer/api.doc/source/includes/_grpc.md

 Parameter | Type | Description
 --------- | ---- | -----------
-node_pubkey_string | string  | The pubkey of the node to open a channel with. node_pubkey_index | int32  | The pubkey index of the node to open a channel with. private | bool  | true to private channel or false to open channel. recipientInfo | RecipientNodeInfo  |
+node_pubkey_string | string  | The pubkey of the node to open a channel with. private | bool  | true to private channel or false to open channel. recipientInfo | RecipientNodeInfo  |